ssm/ikiwiki-plugin-purge/README.md

 ---------------------

-For Varnish, you'll need to add a handler for the non-standard "PURGE" method, and preferrably an ACL which restricts who can send these requests to empty your cache.
+For Varnish, you'll need to add a handler for the non-standard "PURGE" method, and preferably an ACL which restricts who can send these requests to empty your cache.

     acl origin_server {